heartz/ch-walls/README.md

 ```$sh wall.sh```

-The script runs automatically on start up once started.
+The script runs as a cron job, so no need to add to startup.

 To stop the switching, run